-- 1. Resource agencies and workers are accessed to assist staff in meeting the individual health and developmental needs of children. - 2.
-Families are consulted before a resource agency is contacted for assistance with their child's health and/or development.
+- Resource agencies and workers are accessed to assist staff in meeting the individual health and developmental needs of children. - 2.
+Families are consulted before a resource agency is contacted for

 - Permission is obtained from parents/guardians prior to referral to any agency. - A register of community resources is available for staff and families to refer to. - The team is represented at local network meetings and training sessions. - Links are made with key workers and agencies. - Every effort is made to help families who seek help from an external agency.